VitaliiBlagodir/cordova-plugin-datepicker/README.md

 Type: Date | empty String

 Default: `(empty String)`

+maxDate is a Date object.
+On Android, only the date is enforced (time is not).

 ### titleText - Android
 Label for the dialog title.
 If empty, uses android default (Set date/Set time).